 Emergency contraceptives are often called the morning after pill.
 They were invented for exactly that, the morning after the night before when something didn’t quite go to plan.
 Accidents happen in all walks of life and sex is no different.
 They can offer you a second chance to prevent pregnancy after having had unprotected sex.

 How to use it?

 An emergency pill typically contains hormones that are similar to oral contraceptives, but at a higher dose.
 It works mainly by stopping or delaying the ovaries from releasing an egg.
 It may also work by changing the lining of the womb that may prevent implantation of a fertilized egg.
 For the best chance for it to work, you should take the emergency pill as soon as possible after unprotected sex.
 Ideally, you should take it within 120 hours (5 days) after unprotected sex, but the earlier the better.

 After using emergency contraception you should use another form of contraception for the rest of your cycle to protect yourself if you do not want to become pregnant.
 Emergency Contraceptives are NOT meant to be used for ongoing contraception, in place of a regular method.

-Emergency contraceptives are not like the other contraception methods.
-Emergency contraception is a back-up method for emergencies such as, that one time the condom broke, when you forgot to take the pill or when your regular family planning method is unavailable and you have unprotected sex.
+Emergency contraceptives are not like other contraception methods.
+Emergency contraception is a back-up method for emergencies such as that one time the condom broke, when you forgot to take the pill or when your regular family planning method is unavailable and you have unprotected sex.

 • It helps prevent pregnancy after birth control failure or unprotected sex